magnusihle/React-Template/src/constants/README.md

 ## Action types

-the action types is an object wich the resource reducer responds to.
+the action types is an object which the resource reducer responds to.
 When a action type is dispatched from an action the state changes in the store.

 The example below contains the action types dispatched from the login action creator.